Still More Political Booksreviewed by T. Nelson

 Well, fellow deniers, have a dish of Post™ Truthies®, grab a chair, and be prepared to roll your eyes and get smug about how much more dummer your fellow Americans is getting.

 Yes, it's another book from a college professor telling us that people should listen to their college professors.
-But this time it's from Tom Nichols, a professor of national security affairs at the US Naval War College, who is one of the few people left with enough credibility to say so without causing a mass ophthalmological crisis.
+But this time it's from Tom Nichols, a professor of national security affairs, who is one of the few people left with enough credibility to say so without causing a mass ophthalmological crisis.

 So, what underlies the public's skepticism?
 Nichols says it's the Internet.